abhay395/Trendora/Readme.md

-Got it 👍 I’ll give you a **refined and professional version** of your README with all the improvements I suggested.
-Here’s the updated version:

----

 # Trendora

 Trendora is a full-stack eCommerce web application built to provide a seamless online shopping experience.
 It was developed to practice modern MERN stack development, including backend APIs, frontend interactivity, and cloud integrations.
 Trendora allows users to browse products, add them to a cart, checkout securely, and track their orders, all in a responsive and user-friendly interface.